qichunren/simple_pusher/README.md

 # SimplePusher

-SimplePusher is a HTML5 websocket powered realtime messaging tool.
+SimplePusher is a HTML5 websocket powered realtime messaging tool used in Rails project.

 ## Installation